OpenRailAssociation/osrd/front/README.md

 This requires the other services (api, core, postgres…) to be running in your local environment as well.

 See [Main Readme](../README.md) if you need more information to run the docker.

-### `yarn start-osrd-dev`

-Runs the app in a local environment, using osrd.dev.dgexsol backend services.

 ### `yarn test`